outspeed-ai/outspeed-next-js-example/README.md

 # Outspeed AI Voice Assistant

-A modern AI voice assistant built with Next.js and powered by Outspeed's real-time AI platform.
+A modern AI voice assistant built with Next.js and powered by Outspeed's Live API.
 This application demonstrates how to integrate voice capabilities, client-side tools, and system tools into a seamless conversational experience.

 ## Features

-- 🎤 **Real-time Voice Conversation** - Speak directly with the AI assistant
+- 🎤 **Realtime Voice Conversation** - Speak directly with the AI assistant
 - 🛠️ **Client Tools** - Weather API integration and browser tab management
 - ⚙️ **System Tools** - Backend-managed call termination
 - 🎨 **Modern UI** - Clean, responsive design with dark mode support